mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 However, we have to use the figures we are given.
-To generate 243 million MW using TL12 solar cells, we need 30 million square metres of solar cells.
-The StarGate illustrated would need six solar arrays, each one kilometre by five kilometres.
+To generate 243 million MW using TL12 solar cells, we need 30 million square meters of solar cells.
+The StarGate illustrated would need six solar arrays, each one kilometer by five kilometers.
 The solar cells alone would cost MCr.60,000 - however, I feel that the price figures for solar cells are outrageously high.
-Taking into account mass production in orbit, a more reasonable figure would be Cr.100 per square metre, bringing the cost down to MCr.3,000 for the solar cells, or probably MCr.5,000 including the structure and cost of assembly.
+Taking into account mass production in orbit, a more reasonable figure would be Cr.100 per square meter, bringing the cost down to MCr.3,000 for the solar cells, or probably MCr.5,000 including the structure and cost of assembly.
 For this, we get a facility able to launch